tastelessjolt/lucrative/Readme.md

 ## Just a lucrative tool for your un-lucrative times

 A WebExtension compatible with most browsers.
-A notifications pops up every time you open a new tab.
+A notification pops up every time you open a new tab.

 ## How-to
 Put your own messages to show in the content/messages.json file.